 Growing Awareness Urban Farm is a project of East Central Ministries.
 The garden supports the surrounding neighborhood in a number of ways in addition to providing fresh, local food.
 The garden provides the neighborhood with various jobs, such as tending the garden and creating olla clay pots.

 The project has grown from a few seedlings to several micro-businesses.
-There is a nursery, an apiary, chicken coops, demonstration and community gardens, a playground with edible landscaping, worm composting and a small store.
+There is a nursery, an apiary, chicken coops, demonstration and community gardens, a playground with edible landscaping, worm composting, and a small store.
 All profits go directly back to the community.

 La Placita Gardens is part of the historic Sanchez Farms in Albuquerque's south valley.
-The organic community farm includes many partners, such as neighborhood children from a nearby charter school, agricultural specialists and community activists.
-They grow organic vegetables, fruits, medicinal plants and flowers which are sold in the South Valley and Nob Hill Farmers Markets and through community supported agriculture shares.
+The organic community farm includes many partners, such as neighborhood children from a nearby charter school, agricultural specialists, and community activists.
+They grow organic vegetables, fruits, medicinal plants, and flowers, which are sold in the South Valley and Nob Hill farmers markets and through community-supported agriculture shares.

 Project Feed the Hood is a food literacy community garden in Albuquerque's International District.
 Its goal is to engage people in a food system that teaches them about agriculture while improving the community's health.